dsidavis/ZooScanned/README.md

 ## Files/Data

+You need your UCDavis CAS login to access these files.
+Please don't share them with other people for now.

-+ The original PDF files of the scanned articls are [here](http://dsi.ucdavis.edu/Data/Zoonotics/scannedNewPDFs_pdf.tar.gz)
++ The original PDF files of the scanned articles are [here](http://dsi.ucdavis.edu/Data/Zoonotics/scannedNewPDFs_pdf.tar.gz)
 + The tiff files from the original scanned PDF documents are [here](http://dsi.ucdavis.edu/Data/Zoonotics/scannedNewPDFs_tiff.tar.gz)
 + The results from running OCR via [Rtesseract]() on each image are available [here](http://dsi.ucdavis.edu/Data/Zoonotics/scannedNewPDFs_rds.tar.gz)